SUPPER (Compline)

 ‘but it shall accomplish that which I desire:

-New Testament Reading - Christ lives in our hearts
+New Testament Reading - Brought near through the blood of Christ

 Lord, have mercy.
 E te Ariki, kia aroha mai.